delete-app/landing/apps/landing/src/content/docs/learn/communication/the-art-of-questions.md

 ---
-title: "7.1 The Art of Questions"
+title: "The Art of Questions"
 description: "Why the questions you ask matter more than the answers you give—and how asking better questions makes people like you more"
 sidebar:
   order: 1